 History, tourist information, and nearby accommodation

 The Grey family eventually sold the castle in 1666, and it lapsed into a state of decay.
-It was used as a base by the Edinburgh and Northern Railway Company, and finally purchased by the crown to use as defense against a threatened Russian invasion.
+It was used as a base by the Edinburgh and Northern Railway Company and finally purchased by the crown to use as a defence against a threatened Russian invasion.
 The War Office rebuilt and strengthened the castle site, and added gun emplacements.
 The castle was used sporadically by the military until after World War II.

 About Broughty Castle

 Address: Castle Approach, Broughty Ferry, Angus, Scotland, DD5 2TF

 Location: Beside Castle Green, off the A930

 Photo Credit: David Dixon, licensed for reuse under the Creative Commons Licence

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with:

 Heritage Rated from 1- 5 (low-exceptional) on historic interest